 Sequestration projects must demonstrate that controlled burning will continue long enough to ensure that carbon remains in the landscape during the permanence period.
 Stopping these activities before the end of the permanence period can undo the benefits and result in a return of earned ACCUs.

-Savanna fire management methods require monitoring and removing excluded weed species from project areas.
+Savanna fire management methods require monitoring and treating weed-affected areas.

-- permanently remove the project area that contains the weed species by subdividing the project.
+- Permanently remove the project area that contains the weed species by subdividing the original project area and removing the subdivided project area that contains the relevant weed species.

 Further information about monitoring relevant weed species can be found in the department's savanna technical guidance document.

-You receive ACCUs when you report emissions reductions or sequestration over the crediting period (25 years).
+You receive ACCUs when you report emissions reductions or sequestration over the crediting period.

 To successfully report, you need to submit an application through Online Services.
 Applications must include: